Assessment of 48 Stock markets using adaptive multifractal approach: Results of Stock market comovements

 4) The value of $H_{xy}$ as density plot representation in the matrix forms has been shown in Fig. \ref{fig2}.
 The diagonal values in these plots correspond to that of indicated in upper panel of Fig. \ref{fig1}.\\

-5) Concerning the relation between $h_{xy}(q)$ and $h_{xx}(q)$ and $h_{yy}(q)$, one should state that the empirical relation, $h_{xy}(q)=\frac{h_{xx}(q)+h_{yy}(q)}{2}$ is satisfied for almost pairs investigated in this research for $q>0$, while there is significant deviation for $q<0$.
-In other words, for $q<0$ the contribution of small fluctuations in $\mathcal{F}_{xy}(q;s)$ or $\mathcal{F}_{xx}(q;s)$ to be dominated, consequently one can probably conclude that the behavior of markets for small fluctuations is affected by its larger stock market pair while for larger fluctuations the cross-correlation contains information from both local (internal) and global (external) conditions and we expect that the empirical relation is satisfied.
-Fig. \ref{fig33} shows mentioned explanation for two typical countries, namely USA and Australia indices where it seems that small fluctuations in Australia index follows USA index while for larger fluctuations corresponding to more risk phenomena, Australia index takes care also its domestic conditions.
-For mutual influence of USA and Pakistan data set we have $(H_{xx}+H_{yy})/2=0503\pm0.008$ while $H_{xy}=0.616\pm0.007$ so difference between two mentioned value corresponds to $\Delta\equiv 0.113\pm0.018$ which is significant at $1\sigma$ confidence interval. \\
+5) Concerning the relation between $h_{xy}(q)$ and $h_{xx}(q)$ and $h_{yy}(q)$, one should state that the empirical relation, $h_{xy}(q=2)\le \frac{h_{xx}(q=2)+h_{yy}(q=2)}{2}$ is satisfied for almost pairs investigated in this research and it is compatible with statement represented in \cite{Ladislav}.
+For $q>0$, mentioned relation is almost satisfied while there is significant deviation for $q<0$.
+In other words, for $q<0$ the contribution of small fluctuations in $\mathcal{F}_{xy}(q;s)$ or $\mathcal{F}_{xx}(q;s)$ to be dominated, consequently one can probably conclude that the behavior of markets for small fluctuations is affected by its larger Stock market pair while for larger fluctuations the cross-correlation contains information from both local (internal) and global (external) conditions and we expect that the empirical relation is satisfied.
+Fig. \ref{fig33} shows mentioned explanation for two typical countries, namely USA and Australia indices where it seems that small fluctuations in Australia index follows USA index while for larger fluctuations corresponding to more risk phenomena, Australia index takes care also its domestic conditions. \\

 6) Fig. \ref{fig22} indicates $\gamma_{xy}$ and the width of H$\ddot{\rm o}$lder namely $\Delta\alpha_{xy}\equiv \alpha_{xy}^{\rm max}-\alpha_{xy}^{\rm min}$.
 The value of $\gamma_{xy}$ demonstrates that all underlying data sets has mutual interaction.
 This finding also is confirmed by scaling behavior of $\mathcal{F}_{xy}(q;s)$.
 Such cross-correlation between series has multifractal nature.
 Namely, small and large fluctuations have different properties.
 This finding is relevant for date itself.
 As mentioned before, the strength of multifractality is $\Delta \alpha_{xy} \in[0.246,1.178]$, which is larger than that of given in auto-correlation.
 From statistical physics point of view, this behavior can be linked to increasing the complexity nature of stochastic fields when interactions to be turn on between them.
 In other words, the broader the multifractality spectrum, the richer and more complex in structure of fluctuations. \\